How Much Does It Cost to Live In Guatemala?

 Guatemala: Average Salary, Minimum Wage & Mortgages

-The mortgage interest rate is quite high as for the country of this level and equals 8.19%.
+The mortgage interest rate is quite high for a country of this level and equals 8.18%.

 The economy of the country is mainly supported by the private sector.